Security of AI

 Embeddings enable semantic search, image search, facial recognition, and much more

 They’re often used internally by AI systems, but sometimes embeddings are expressly the output of an AI system used to make the system more intelligent and capable while reducing side effects like hallucinations.
-In these cases, you ask a model to evaluate some input such as text, image, or audio, and it shares back everything it understands about that data in the form of an embedding.
+In these cases, you ask an embedding model to evaluate some input such as text, image, or audio, and it shares back everything it understands about that data in the form of a vector.

 The returned embeddings can then be used in a number of advanced ways including: